Music-Tinder/musicSocial/README.md

-A socail website to bring musicians together.
+A social website to bring musicians together.